Manuel de la Cámara: 1890s

 Cámara as a capitán de navío on 7 May 1890.

 On 7 March 1890, Cámara took command of the Philippine Division, a naval force composed of Castilla and the unprotected cruisers and designated to reinforce the Spanish Navy′s squadron in the Philippines.
 The division departed Cádiz on 9 April 1890.
 Transiting the Mediterranean Sea, Suez Canal, and Indian Ocean, the division encountered heavy weather in the Gulf of Lyons, but otherwise enjoyed good weather during its voyage.
 It called at Barcelona, Port Said, Suez, Aden, and Colombo before arriving at Singapore on 2 June 1890.
 The three cruisers resumed their voyage the next day and arrived at Manila on 17 June 1890.
 In the Philippines, the division became known as the "Black Squadron" because its ships were painted black instead of white, as other Asiatic Squadron ships were.
-Although a captain, Cámara commanded the division with the title of "commodore" of the division until December 1890, when illness forced him to relinquish command.
+Although a ship-of-the-line captain, Cámara commanded the division with the title of "commodore" of the division until December 1890, when illness forced him to relinquish command.

 Cámara returned to Spain in 1891.
 After regaining his health, he was assigned that year to the post of major general of the Maritime Department of Havana, serving concurrently as commander of the Antilles Squadron.
 He returned to Cádiz in 1892, where he took command of the unprotected cruiser Navarra.
 In 1893, he became port captain at Málaga, a position in his home town in which he hoped to have greater rest than he had found possible in his deployments over the previous years.
 However, the First Rif War broke out in Melilla in 1893, and the conflict made it necessary to send a large number of Spanish Army troops to Morocco.
 The Spanish Navy did not have enough ships to transport them all, so it ordered Cámara to organize their transportation.
 Cámara showed great skill in finding and hiring suitable ships in various Spanish ports, and received numerous commendations for his work during the war.

 In April 1894, the month the First Rif War War ended, Cámara was promoted to capitán de navío de 1.ª clase (ship-of-the-line captain first class).
 In 1895 he was appointed head of the Spanish Navy commission to the United Kingdom in London, serving as naval attaché at the Spanish embassy there.
 In April 1897, he was promoted to contralmirante (counter admiral) and returned to Spain, where he became commander of the Reserve Squadron.
 He represented the Spanish Navy at the Diamond Jubilee of Queen Victoria in the United Kingdom in June 1897.